 1) Attract readers and subscribers with free content (consider it advertising).
-Driving traffic to the free content could entail the use of a blog, social media, pay-per-click advertising, search engine optimization, using online lead generation services, online press release distribution, joint ventures, affiliate marketing and more.
+Driving traffic to the free content could entail the use of any, all or a combination of the following: a blog, social media, pay-per-click advertising, search engine optimization, online lead generation services, online press release distribution, joint ventures, affiliate marketing and more.

 2) Offer some product/service for sale, ideally including a relatively low-price information product that is high quality and fulfills a need.
 This may be a special research report, review, analysis, or “how to” manual that is less than $50.
 The idea is to make the barrier to a customer’s first purchase from your business low enough that it does not require too much of a commitment from a wary public.
 (You could even make the product less than $20 or $30).
 This is where a paid newsletter could fit, and/or at any (or each) of the following steps.

 3) Offer a higher priced information product that is also high quality and fulfills a need.
 This might entail the creation and development of a more involved training or educational multi-media product, which would include a manual, a workbook, DVDs and/or CD’s with audio and/or video educational materials and perhaps additional references.
 This could be a few hundred dollars, or more, depending upon the uniqueness, need, perceived value and competitiveness of the market.